chazeon/revtex2docx/README.md

 ## Roadmap

-* Add tests and examples.
+* Add tests and examples (LaTeX source and aux file).
+* Add docx templates based on the LaTeX source.

 ## License